jerdog/talk-demystifying-cicd/PITCHME.md

 @snapend

 Note:
 Always measure.
 Before you start any improvement plan, get accurate metrics for where you’re currently at (i.e. our dev cycle takes X amount of time).
 Do this before you’ve invited a site reliability engineer onto the development team.
 Then after a small amount of time, you’ll be able to see whether it’s been effective.
 As an example: When a lot of Agile transformation was happening, many companies adopted standups, without really understanding why, or measuring whether it had a positive effect on their team.
 This likely wasted more time than it saved.
+We'll touch on a few universal metrics to pay attention to in a few minutes.

 ---
 @snap[midpoint]